linode/manager/TESTING.md

 Check docker is installed.
 Run `yarn docker:cy` or `docker build -t cloudcy -f Dockerfile-e2e . && docker run --rm cloudcy`

+#### Record Screenshots for visual regression

+When you write a new Visual regression test with cypress and used `checkSnapshot()` you need to record the correct snapshot.

+1. run `yarn cy:rec-snap` which launches Cypress with the Dashboard, run the tests for which you need to record snapshots
+2. Commit the `screenshots/<your test>/record-*.png`

 ### Run Storybook UI Components e2e tests

 #### dependencies